 NOTE: It is understood that nurses are hired with a variety of education and practice experiences.
 Therefore, the duration of a preceptorship may vary based on the nurse's determined level of competency.
-However, there shall be documentation that the nurse satisfactorily meets all program requirements and performs the required clinical skills prior to signing the nurse protocol(s) agreement and practicing under nurse protocol(s).
+However, there shall be documentation that the nurse satisfactorily meets all programmatic training requirements as noted in this manual and successfully performs the required clinical skills prior to signing the nurse protocol(s) agreement and practicing under nurse protocol(s).